Vincit/objection-db-errors/README.md

 Every error class found in `require('db-errors')` can also be found in `require('objection-db-errors')`.
 See [db-errors](https://github.com/Vincit/db-errors) for detailed documentation.

+Error handling is something that should not need a plugin.
+The goal is to eventually merge this into objection core if people find this plugin useful.

 ## Example usage

 ```js